smiley-py/fronted/README.md

-## DESCRIPTION
+## frontend

-This application provides user interface for bulletin web-api with jquery.
+This application provides user interface for bulletin-api with jquery.
 It is possible to combine pretty javascript libraries.

 ## FIRST